Vikas Karade, CEO and Founder of AlgoSurg tells us about how they develop Algorithms for 3D Simulation of Orthopedic Surgeries.

 Vikas Karade: Pivoting to OpenSurgiSim was a difficult choice.
 It was an untested new idea on which we worked for months without any funds and guidance.
 Thanks to the Intuitive Foundation and its global competition, which strengthened our belief in the idea.

 We also learned to keep up with the market and focus on top priority ideas.
 Some of our ideas, like 3D printable patient-specific instruments (PSI), on which we worked for a while, will most probably not work in the market for surgeries like knee replacement, where robotics and automation seem to be the future.
 Hence, using all our previous efforts, technologies, and learnings to build for the future became the new strategy.
-Now we are focusing on using our 3D simulation technology for AR-based surgical-training and intra-operative surgical-guidance.
+Now we are focusing on using our 3D simulation technology for AR-based surgical training and intra-operative surgical guidance.
 For any other application like 3D printable PSI or custom implants, we planned to license our technology.

 Who are your competitors?
 And how do you plan to stay in the game?

 Vikas Karade: Since we work on very new and futuristic surgical technologies, there are very few players.
 Some companies like Materialize Inc. have been working on 3D surgical planning with CT and MRI, manual engineering work, and 3D printable PSIs.
-We innovate AI-based algorithms to use low-resources (like plain X-ray) and focused on automation.
+We innovate AI-based algorithms to use low-resources (like plain X-ray) and focus on automation.
 Our PSI was automatically generated by the software and used only plain X-ray.

 We believe that in the near future, there will be two categories of surgeries.
 First, where the surgeons will adopt technology to improve their skills, and second where surgeons will rely on robots to perform some critical tasks of the surgery itself.
 All these will ultimately lead to completely automated surgeries.
 The 3D surgery simulation will be the need of both these categories.
 We are aiming for AR-based surgical guidance and AR-based surgical training, which will be adopted by the surgeons of the first category.
 Using the learnings and data from these solutions, we will ultimately navigate towards the second category.